Terminal Graph

 Drag from one port to another to create a connection.
 Ports live on the edges of each node; output ports are on the right side, input ports on the left.
 The port hitbox is a half-circle on the outside of the node edge — hover slowly near the edge to reveal it.
 Right-click a port to disconnect it.

-Press ⌘⇧D to toggle Wiring Mode, which makes all ports visible simultaneously and is easier to use when wiring many connections at once.
-Wiring works without Wiring Mode too.
+Press ⌘⌥D to toggle Wiring Mode, which makes all ports visible simultaneously and is easier to use when wiring many connections at once.
+Wiring works without Wiring Mode too, but waypoint interactions require it.

 Command palette